CoderOO7/foodshala/README.md

 ## How to Use
 1) Make sure you have PHP installed.
-1) Make a new db `foodshala` and import the `foodshala.sql`.
+2) Make a new db `foodshala` and import the `foodshala.sql`.
-2) Serve the repo using your favorite server.
+3) Serve the repo using your favourite server.